5 Reasons to Participate in the Classy Awards

-2. To Learn From, and Be Inspired By, the Work of Those You Wouldn’t Typically Meet
+2. To Learn From Those You Wouldn’t Typically Meet

 “Leaders from across the nonprofit spectrum spent two days in discussions focused on the power of ideas, passion, innovation, and collaboration for addressing society’s most urgent issues.
 And let me tell you, I came away renewed, inspired, and awed.